+If a student does not take the GK test prior to enrolling at Flagler, he or she will be required to complete the exam in the first semester of coursework.
 Flagler will accept only the General Knowledge Test (GK) as the entrance exam.
-Students who have not provided official proof of having passed this exam at the conclusion of their second semester of Flagler coursework will be placed on leave from the program until such proof is provided.
+Students who have not provided official proof of having passed this exam at the conclusion of their first semester of Flagler coursework will be placed on leave from the program until such proof is provided.

-All education majors will be required to produce official passing test scores on all sections of the Florida Teacher Certification Exam (FTCE) prior to being assigned an internship site.
-These sections include the Professional Education (PED) Test, all applicable Subject Area Exams (SAE), and all sections of the General Knowledge Exam (GK), which includes Math, English, Reading, and Essay.
-Official test scores are posted electronically and the student is responsible for printing score reports and submitting them to the Department Secretary.
-Contracting for internship placements occurs months before a semester begins; therefore, official passing test scores must be submitted by October 15 of each year for spring semester interns, and March 15 of each year for fall semester interns.
+All education majors will be required to produce official passing test scores for all applicable Florida Teacher Certification Exams prior to being assigned an internship site.
+These exams include the Professional Education (PED) exam, all applicable Subject Area Exams (SAE), and all sections of the General Knowledge Exam (GK), which includes Math, English, Reading, and Essay.
+Official test scores are posted electronically and the student is responsible for submitting score reports to the Education Department.
+Contracting for internship placements occurs months before a semester begins; therefore, official passing test scores must be submitted by November 15 of each year for spring semester interns, and April 15 of each year for fall semester interns.